 Since MSF projects often see patients suffering from the severe, potentially life-threatening effects of unsafe abortion, we have expanded our efforts to help women access safe abortion care and to find ways of providing it at our projects.

-In 2021, we provided over 35,200 safe abortions, in 33 countries around the world, to women and girls who requested it.
-We also provided treatment to 18,300 women and girls for abortion related concerns and complications.
+In 2022, we provided over 44,900 safe abortions, in 36 countries around the world, to women and girls who requested it.
+We also provided treatment to 25,130 women and girls for abortion related concerns and complications, the majority likely due to unsafe abortions.

 Facts about abortion